COMHIS/python-basics/4_independent_project/part4.md

 * Create a new directory for the project.
 * Create a new script file in that directory.
 * Copy a source text file (.txt) into that directory.
-* Clean the source text file of the header and footer -parts added by Project Gutenberg.
+* _Optionally_ clean the source text file of the header and footer -parts added by Project Gutenberg.
+No need to do this in Python, just edit the file and cut out the Project Gutenberg -specific parts.

 ## Read source text

 We need some way to read the textfile that we are about to use as our source into Python.
 Like previously, we'll import those from a ready made module, and use the imported functions to read the source file.

 * Copy [textfile_io.py](https://raw.githubusercontent.com/COMHIS/python-basics/master/4_independent_project/textfile_io.py) to your project directory.
-* _[Import the function](../3_basic_concepts_ii/importing.md)_ for reading text files to strings.
+* [Import the function](../3_basic_concepts_ii/importing.md) for reading text files to strings.
+Have a look at the function names in textfile_io.py, the name should make it obvious which one to use.
 * Use the imported function to save the text into a string variable.

 ## Creating bigrams